Let’s talk about my dog.

 She’s a twenty year-old, fifty-pound(ish) dog and just the toughest ol’ girl ever.
 Hell, she’s older than my high school graduate.

 Her formal name is Ginger Pye, from a really sweet children’s book by that name, and yes, she’s pretty much a ginger color, but with a lot more white mixed in on her face nowadays.

 Oh, and by searching the yard for cat poop, which is disgusting to everyone but Ginger.
 Nutro (for seniors) is the actual dog food we feed her—obviously dullsville compared to scraps, trash, and cat poop.

 How to Live a Long and Healthy Life, à la Ginger

 Basically Ginger is here to tell you that you can eat like a junkyard dog and still live a long and happy life.
 In fact, I believe that Ginger’s philosophy is that you should eat like a junkyard dog if you plan to live a long and happy life.

-Here’s Ginger on Christmas morning 2019—not an exciting movie or anything, but clearly the girl’s got a spring in her step.
+Here’s Ginger on Christmas morning 2019—not an exciting movie or anything, but clearly the old girl’s got a spring in her step.

 For any dog with a few years on ’em, Ginger’s list of ailments isn’t long at all.
 She takes a daily carprofen (basically ibuprofen) for her achy joints, and she takes an eye drop twice a day for a speck of an ulcer inside her right eye.

 We also give her a fish oil capsule every day and a supplement called Dasuquin (which we call her “dayquan”), but those aren’t from the vet.

-And here’s part of being the best dog ever: Ginger loves her daily carprofen, she loves her fish oil capsule, she loves her dayquan, and she loves her monthly heartworm pill.
+And here’s part of being the best dog ever: Ginger loves her daily carprofen, loves her fish oil capsule, loves her “dayquan,” and even loves her monthly heartworm pill.
 Seriously, she gobbles it all right up—it’s all a treat to her.
 She’s a truly grateful dog.

-Oh, and even though—just like a lot of old folks—Ginger’s eyesight and hearing have waned, damned if she can’t smell some cat poop or garbage or a half-emptied can of sumpin’ good within 500 feet or more.
+Oh, and even though—just like a lot of old folks—Ginger’s eyesight and hearing have waned, damned if she can’t smell cat poop or garbage or a half-emptied can of sumpin’ good within 500 feet or more.
 That’s miracle material right there.